-A site may undergo remedial action financed by the Trust Fund established under CERCLA (commonly referred to as the "Superfund") only after it is placed on the NPL, as provided in the NCP at 40 CFR 300.425(b)(1). ("Remedial actions" are those taken instead of or in addition to removal actions. '' 42 U.S.C.
-9601(24).)
-However, under 40 CFR 300.425(b)(2) placing a site on the NPL ''does not imply that monies will be expended.''
+A site may undergo remedial action financed by the Trust Fund established under CERCLA (commonly referred to as the "Superfund") only after it is placed on the NPL, as provided in the NCP at 40 CFR 300.425(b)(1). ("Remedial actions" are those 'consistent with permanent remedy, taken instead of or in addition to removal actions ."
+42 USC 9601(24).)
+However, under 40 CFR 300.425(b)(2) placing a site on the NPL "does not imply that monies will be expended."
 EPA may pursue other appropriate authorities to remedy the releases, including enforcement action under CERCLA and other laws.